The primary location of this position is the main Cullowhee, NC campus.

-The School of Music at Western Carolina University seeks a voice teacher at the rank of Assistant Professor (tenure-track).
-This is a 9-months per year appointment.
+The School of Music at Western Carolina University seeks a tenure-track Assistant Professor of Music in Voice.
+This is a 9-month per year appointment.
 Review of applications will begin immediately and will continue until a candidate has been selected.
 Anticipated begin work date is August 2023.

-Experience teaching voice majors at the college level in a variety of vocal techniques (Classical/CCM).
+Experience teaching voice majors at the collegiate level in a variety of vocal techniques (classical/CCM).

 Demonstrated achievements as a performing artist, voice teacher, and/or scholar.

-Extensive experience teaching voice majors at the college level, including demonstrated success placing students in master's or doctoral programs, or student achievement in competitions or professional work environments
+Documented experience teaching voice majors at the college level, including success with student achievement in competitions or placement in professional work environments.

 Special Instructions to Applicants:

-For questions or additional information, please contact Mary Kay Waters (Search Chair) at firstname.lastname@example.org
+For questions or additional information, please contact Dr. Andrew Adams at email@example.com

 WCU embraces its role as a regionally engaged university and is designated by the Carnegie Foundation for the Advancement of Teaching as a community engaged university.
 Preference will be given to candidates who can demonstrate a commitment to public engagement through their teaching, service, and scholarship.